What Can We Learn From a Sunflower? Turn to the Sun.

 Supplementing with Vitamin D3

-If you don’t have access to sunshine, supplementation is an option.
+If you don’t have access to an abundance of sunshine, supplementation is an option.
 We recommend taking the sunshine vitamin in D3 form.
 Make sure you do your research to ensure that you are taking a high-quality product.
 After all, if you’re going to spend the time and money to take a supplement, doesn’t it make sense to take a high-quality product?

 Vitamin D3 supplementation is recommended for those younger than 20 years of age and over 60 years of age, as their bodies are less efficient in synthesizing vitamin D from sunshine.

 How Much Vitamin D Should You Take?

 We recommend along with the Vitamin Council, the following estimated amounts of vitamin D3 in the absence of proper sun exposure:

 - Kids under 1 year – 1,000 IU.